VanDalkvist/node-issues/README.md

     - Remove ```node_modules``` directory.
     - ```npm cache clean``` to empty downloaded temporary dependencies, just in case.
     - ```npm install``` again, and better not to interrupt it while running.

+* _**C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V140\Microsoft.CppBuild.targets(366,5): warning MSB8003: Cou ld not find WindowsSDKDir variable from the registry.
+TargetFrameworkVersion or PlatformToolset may be set to  an invalid version number.
+TRACKER : error TRK0005: Failed to locate: "CL.exe".
+The system cannot find the file specified.**_

+    Solution:

+        Install visual c++